lukemerrett/PythonLambdaTerraformExample/README.md

 This will create a file called `package.zip` at the route of the repository.

-Then we need to deploy it using:
+Then we need to deploy it using (deploys to `eu-west-1` by default):

 ```
 terraform apply